Geodesic Growth of some 3-dimensional RACGs: Proof of the main theorem

 \section{Proof of the main theorem}

 Throughout this section $\Gamma$ is a link-regular graph without tetrahedrons.
 The graph $\Gamma$ has $n$ vertices, the link of each vertex has $l$ vertices, and the link of each edge has $q$ vertices.
-Let $G = G_{\Gamma}$ be the associated RAGC.
+Let $G = C_{\Gamma}$ be the associated RACG.

 Note that there is 1 geodesic word of length 0, $n$ geodesic words of length $1$, $n(n-1)$ geodesics of length $2$.
 A word of length 3 is geodesic in $G$ if all its 3 letters are different or if it is of the form $aba$ with $b\notin \Star(a)$.
 Thus there are $n(n-1)(n-2)+n(n-l-1)$ geodesic words of length $3$.